Someone you know may be suffering from Postnatal Depression –

 Try and learn as much as you can about postnatal depression so that you can identify with the impact of this illness as it affects a woman’s emotions, decisions, behaviour and physical health.

-• Should a woman talk to a loved one or friend it is critical you listen and try to understand their feelings.
+Should a woman talk to a loved one or friend, it is critical you listen and try to understand their feelings.
 It is important for her that you understand and acknowledge that she is not a bad mother or is a failure.
-Please don’t judge her as your judgement if negative can have a detrimental affect on her future mental health.
+Please don’t judge her, as your judgement if negative can have a detrimental effect on her future mental health.

-• Encourage: her to seek help and give her options of who to talk to so that she knows she is not alone and there is professional support for her.
-Explain to her she has an illness and once she seeks supports she can recover and get back to positive living.
+Encourage her to seek help and give her options of whom to talk to so that she knows she is not alone and there is professional support for her.
+Explain to her, she has an illness and once she seeks supports she can recover and get back to positive living.

 • Insist that she rest as much as possible, and volunteer to watch the baby while she naps.
 Ensure she is eating a healthy diet, offer to cook some meals for her.
 Above all, let her know you are there for her no matter what.

 • Taking care of the baby, so the mother can sleep, take a shower or eat a good meal can make the world of difference.
 Offer to feed the baby for her or, if she is breastfeeding, have her nurse the baby and then the baby out for a walk whilst she sleeps.

 • If a woman’s is overwhelmed by people visiting, kindly explain to them that she needs a lot of rest.
 Look after with whatever household duties usually fall to her (or get someone to help her) New mothers might not want to be away from their baby so she can just get some sleep in the bedroom or have a relaxing bath while the baby is being cared by you in another part of the house.